Free home visits

 The plastic tube that connects some hearing aids to the ear mould can harden and shrink over time, pulling it out of its correct position and causing whistling.
 If the tubing or ear moulds are loose or damaged, they may need adjusting or replacing by your audiologist.

-Make sure the earpiece and ear mould is correctly positioned and snug within your ear.
+Make sure the earpiece and ear mould are correctly positioned and snug within your ear.
 Whistling may also occur when inserting the hearing aid if there's an imperfect fit between the earpiece and the ear.
 Modern hearing aids typically incorporate a brief delay between closing the battery case (which activates the device) and the electronics starting up.

 Quickly placing the hearing aid in your ear can often prevent the whistling.
 You can try turning on the hearing aid (closing the battery case) once it's properly positioned, although this might be more challenging for those with longer hair.